pbinkley/rcb-manual/sections/04-the-typescript-book-or-memorandum-typescript.md

 ## The Fair Copy as a Stage in the Writing Process

-The author on a book is usually ex{% include columnbreak.html canvas=87 col=2 %}pected to bring his work through the fair copy stage at his own expense.
+The author on a book is usually ex{%- include columnbreak.html canvas=87 col=2 -%}pected to bring his work through the fair copy stage at his own expense.
 The cost of preparing the fair copy depends in part upon the condition of the draft copy.
 There